-Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" and email systems.
-We will also utilize text messaging or phone calls for communication.
+Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC".
+We will also utilize and prefer text messaging and phone calls for communication.
 The instructor will not initiate communication using private email accounts.
-Students are encouraged to check SPC email on a regular basis each week of class.
+Students are encouraged to check SPC email and Blackboard announcements regularly each week of class.
 Students will also have access to assignments, web-links, handouts, and other vital material which will be delivered via Blackboard.
-Any student having difficulty accessing Blackboard or their email should immediately contact the IT Help Desk or an instructor for direction.
+Any student having difficulty accessing Blackboard or their email should immediately contact the IT Help Desk or an instructor for directions.